Planning Examples

 Age ~58

 Tom and Ellen came in with retirement accounts at four different firms and a clear sense of anxiety about whether the math actually worked.
-They had done everything right for thirty years.
-What they had not done was coordinate any of it.
-The question on the table was whether the next eight years could be used to set up the following thirty.

 What was on the table: